This article may be outdated

 While First Contentful Paint is an improvement from First Paint, it still has its drawbacks.
 Content that triggers the timing may not be meaningful – they may be graphical elements, logo taglines, site descriptions, etc – in other words, it may not be what the user came to your website for.

-How can I measure my First Meaningful Paint?
+How can I measure my Largest Contentful Paint?